-- Large-Cap Stocks stocks issued by companies that have market capitalizations similar to those of companies included in the Russell 1000® Index, ranging from \$123.4 million to \$2.1 trillion as of December 31, 2020. - Small-Cap Stocks stocks issued by companies that have market capitalizations similar to those of companies included in the Russell 2000® Index, the largest of which was \$13.3 billion as of December 31, 2020.
+- Mid-Cap Stocks stocks issued by companies that have market capitalizations similar to those of companies included in the S&P MidCap 400® Index, ranging from \$514 million to \$22.1 billion as of December 31, 2020. - Small-Cap Stocks stocks issued by companies that have market capitalizations similar to those of companies included in the Russell 2000® Index, the largest of which was \$13.3 billion as of December 31, 2020.

 International Stocks - stocks that trade on markets or are issued by companies that are located in, or derive a significant portion of their earnings or revenues from, countries around the world other than the United States.
-These may include both developed market countries as well as emerging market countries, which are developing and low- or middle-income countries such as those that are included in the MSCI Emerging Markets® Index.
-Emerging market countries typically may be found in regions such as Asia, Latin America, Eastern Europe, the Middle East and Africa of interest or income at specified times, such as corporate bonds, bonds issued by a government or its agencies, asset-backed securities or mortgage-backed securities.
-Bonds may include investment grade securities (i.e., rated in the four highest rating categories by a nationally recognized statistical rating organization, such as Moody's, Standard & Poor's and Fitch), as well as high-yield bonds, which are rated below investment grade.
+For the Investor Destinations Managed Funds, international stocks are stocks of larger capitalization companies from various industries whose primary trading markets are outside the United States, as represented in the MSCI Europe, Australasia and Far East Index ("MSCI EAFE® Index").
+For the Blueprint Managed Funds, international stocks may include both developed market countries as well as emerging market countries, which are developing and low- or middle-income countries as included in the MSCI Emerging Markets® Index.
+Emerging market countries typically may be found in regions such as Asia, Latin America, Eastern Europe, the Middle East and Africa.

+Bonds - fixed-income and other debt securities that represent an obligation by the issuer to pay a specified rate of interest or income at specified times, such as corporate bonds, bonds issued by a government or its agencies, asset-backed securities or mortgage-backed securities.
+Bonds may include investment-grade securities (i.e., rated in the four highest rating categories by a nationally recognized statistical rating organization, such as Moody's, Standard & Poor's and Fitch), although the Blueprint Managed Funds may invest also in high-yield bonds, which are rated below investment grade.
+Bonds may also include the Nationwide Contract, an unregistered fixed interest contract issued by Nationwide Life Insurance Company.